-- 6.1 The Statutory Framework for the Early Years Foundation Stage (2021) is mandatory.
-In accordance with this, we ensure that at least one person with a current Paediatric First Aid certificate is on our premises at all times, when pupils are present.
-All new nursery and preschool staff within our Early Years will undertake paediatric first aid training.
-This means that newly qualified staff with a childcare level two and three qualification will have a paediatric first aid certificate before they can be included in the statutory staff:child ratios in the early year's settings.
-All paediatric first aid certificates will be displayed in the Early Years areas. - 6.2 No outing from school is undertaken without the presence of at least one person with a paediatric first aid qualification, present on and off site. - 6.3 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
+- 6.1 The Statutory Framework for the Early Years Foundation Stage (2023) is mandatory.
+In accordance with this, we ensure that at least one person with a current Paediatric First Aid (PFA) certificate is on our premises at all times, when pupils are present and accompanies children on outings.
+All new nursery and pre-school staff within our Early Years will undertake paediatric first aid training.
+This means that newly qualified staff with a childcare level two and three qualification will have a paediatric first aid certificate before they can be included in the statutory staff: child ratios in the early year's settings.
+All paediatric first aid certificates will be displayed in the Early Years areas. - 6.2 No offsite activities from school are undertaken without the presence of at least one person with a current paediatric first aid qualification (PFA). - 6.3 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
 We must inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
 Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid. - 6.4 We must notify our local child protection agency [insert name] of any serious accident or injury to, or the death of, any child in our care.
+The recording of an accident is always carried out in confidence by the person administering first aid. - 6.4 We must notify our local child protection agency, C-Spa of any serious accident or injury to, or the death of, any child in our care.
 We always act on their advice, if given to us. - 6.5 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist and we have a clear procedure for managing this.
+Medicine (both prescription and non-prescription must only be administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer.